andrew-a-hale/simple-data-pipeline/README.md

 # A Simple Data Pipeline

 This project is simple mostly self-contained data pipeline with source (server) and destination (client).
 This is a test-bed for testing data related tooling as locally as possible but with a clear division between server and client.

 ## Getting Started

+0. Be in a unix-like environment
 1. Install `duckdb`
 2. Install `go`
 3. Run `make [PORT=<port>]`